sensible-hq/sensible-docs/readme-sync/v0/200 - write-prompts/instruct/3000 - table-tips.md

 **Prompt Tips**

-- Try extracting all columns to get the best results.
+- Extract all columns to get the best results.
 If you describe only a few of the columns, your results may be less accurate.

-- Try using the table titles or table column headers in the document as descriptions.
+- Use the table titles or table column headers in the document as descriptions.

 - For more information about how to write descriptions, or "prompts", see [Query extraction tips](doc:query-tips).